awsdocs/aws-deep-learning-amis/doc_source/deep-learning-containers-eks-setup.md

 $ kubectl delete secret ${SECRET} -n ${NAMESPACE} || true
 ```

-If you want to delete a nodegroup attached to a cluster, run the following:
+If you want to delete a node group attached to a cluster, run the following:

 ```
 $ eksctl delete nodegroup --name <cluster_name>
 ```

-To attach a nodegroup to a cluster, run the following:
+To attach a node group to a cluster, run the following:

 ```
 $ eksctl create nodegroup